Just because you had a baby, does not mean that the adventure has to stop!

 Parental leave is the perfect time to travel.
-In most countries mums with get paid maternal leave and in some ‘lucky’ countries even dad can get some paid paternal leave.
+In most countries, mums will get paid maternal leave and in some ‘lucky’ countries even dads can get some paid paternal leave.

-2. Because up until the age of 2 they fly for free (well nearly)
+2. Because up until the age of 2, they fly for free (well nearly)

 Most airlines allow babies/kids up to 2 years old to fly for free (you only have to pay a small amount to cover the tax)!